330 West 42nd Street: Top stories

 The 32nd and 33rd floors consist of projecting sets of piers, between which are pairs of windows.
 These two stories originally contained the McGraw-Hill executive offices and were designed to emphasize the importance of McGraw-Hill's corporate leadership.
 A vermillion strip ran underneath the projecting course that surrounded the penthouse.
 The western and eastern facades are clad with horizontal "ribs" at the 34th and 35th stories.
 Architectural historian Anthony W. Robins likened the ribbed crown to the "German Expressionism of Erich Mendelsohn".

 A set of 11 ft Art Deco-style letters with the words "McGraw-Hill" is mounted in front of the 34th-story windows.
 These letters, custom-made of terracotta blocks, stood against the blue and green terracotta panels of the facade, concealing the mechanical equipment atop 330 West 42nd Street.
 They were painted white with orange stripes, but the original colors were concealed when McGraw-Hill sold the building.
-At some point in the late 20th century, the New York City Landmarks Preservation Commission (LPC) approved a motion to change the letters to "GHI", representing former owner Group Health Insurance, although it was changed back in the 1990s.
+At some point in the late 20th century, the New York City Landmarks Preservation Commission approved a motion to change the letters to "GHI", representing former owner Group Health Insurance, although it was changed back in the 1990s.